MONARCHKOLI/interview-activeadmin/README.md

 ```
 Over the past 2 weeks, how often have you been bothered by any of the following problems?

-1. Little interest of pleasure in doing things?
+1. Little interest or pleasure in doing things?

 * Not at all
 * Several days